boppreh/keyboard/README.md

 Invokes a callback every time a hotkey is pressed.
-The hotkey must be in the format "ctrl+shift+a, s".
+The hotkey must be in the format `ctrl+shift+a, s`.
 This would trigger when the user holds ctrl, shift and "a" at once, releases, and then presses "s".
-To represent literal commas, pluses and spaces use their names ('comma', 'plus', 'space').
+To represent literal commas, pluses, and spaces, use their names ('comma', 'plus', 'space').

 - `args` is an optional list of arguments to passed to the callback during each invocation.
-- `suppress` defines if the it should block processing other hotkeys after a match is found.
-Currently Windows-only.
+- `suppress` defines if successful triggers should block the keys from being sent to other programs.
 - `timeout` is the amount of seconds allowed to pass between key presses.
 - `trigger_on_release` if true, the callback is invoked on key release instead of key press.